calebpowell/calebpowell.github.io/_posts/java-generics-1.md

 String s = new Integer(1);//won't compile
 ```

-If you have been programming in Java, most of the above should be familiar to you.
+If you have been programming in Java, most of the examples above should be familiar to you.

 ### Arrays and Collections (before Generics)